ga4gh-discovery/ga4gh-case-discovery/README.md

 JSON Schemas will be provided as a normative reference for the request and response.
 OpenAPI specifications will be provided, but may be omitted for the initial release.

+## Components

+The API defines six different types of components.
+- Record
+- Collection
+- Search
+- Request Meta
+- Response Meta
+- Record Meta

+All components are optional.

+Record components can represent record data which has been deposited to the server for searching.

+Collection components can represent summary information about records returned from a search.

+Search components can represent criteria for filtering records.
+All "Record components" are currently also Search components.

+Request Meta components can represent information about the request made by the client to the server, such as what record components it requires in response for records.

+Response Meta components can represent information about what the server did with the query in order to return the results.

+Record Meta components can represent data associated to a record but not actually part of the record data, for example the contact information for a subjects responsible clinician.

+Individual components are defined in individual JSON Schema files in YAML format, and combined using JSON Scheam referencing to construct the request and response JSON Scheam.

 # Security

 This specification is expected to support: